How Is Spousal Support Determined?

-Spousal support or alimony in Tennessee is not an automatic right after a divorce in Tennessee.
+Spousal support or alimony in Tennessee is not an automatic right.

 Factors Family Courts Use To Determine Spousal Support

-In other situations, family law courts will look at factors to determine if and when to award spousal maintenance, such as the:
+Family law courts will look at factors to determine if and when to award spousal maintenance, including:

 - Physical or mental conditions or disabilities that hinder the earning potential of a spouse

 If support is granted, it typically comes with a time limit.
 This gives the supported spouse the time and opportunity to gain education or employment opportunities.
 In some rare cases, courts award alimony on a permanent basis.

 Located in Murfreesboro, Tennessee, our attorneys at Bulloch, Fly, Hornsby & Evans PLLC Attorneys at Law have handled hundreds of family law cases throughout Middle Tennessee and throughout the state, including highly contentious spousal support disputes.
 Let us use our knowledge and skill to help you.

 We can examine the circumstances of your marriage to determine if either spouse is eligible to receive spousal support.
 We will talk to you about the factors and how they may apply in your situation and for how long.

 Schedule A Consultation Today